 Of course, many start-ups survive and thrive way beyond expectations.
 Certainly, I’ve had some blockbuster experiences, but several dismal failures.
 If you’re going to start a business, it is critical that you not only plan properly, but you are certain that you have the financial resources to endure a slower-than-expected period to profitability.

+Another business opportunity is a franchise.
 Running a franchise can be a wonderful starting point for those making the leap from the corporate world to self-employment.
 The beauty of franchises, in theory, is they provide you with a recipe to operate your business, covering all of the daily activities that you can expect to encounter.
 While it does sound attractive, one must also realize that the potential upside is generally limited.

 Gone are the days of obtaining master franchise rights for an expansive territory, unless you buy into an unproven franchise.
 Typically, as soon as your franchise location begins to achieve some success, the master franchiser will open additional locations nearby.
 In effect, your “partner” becomes your competitor.